foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 ### Pale Heart Mods
 - Overall mod drop rates are at 3.9%, which is 1.2% less than before the 7 August patch.
-- The best chests to farm mods are HVTs or Triage chests, which drop at 7.8%.
+- Not counting the final chest, the best chests to farm mods are HVTs or Triage chests, which drop at 7.8%.
 - The best place to farm these are at The Landing (5.4%).

 ## Dataset <a name="Dataset"></a>